kurbatov/firmata4j/README.md

 - Interaction with a board and its pins in object-oriented style
 - Abstraction over details of the protocol
-- Provides an UI component that visualize the current state of every pin and allows to change a mode and state of each of those
+- Provides an UI component that visualize the current state of every pin and allows changing a mode and state of each of those

 ## Installation